matrix-org/matrix-spec-proposals/specification/server_server_api.rst

   a state that includes ``C``, in which case clients should also to be told that the state has changed to include ``C``. (*Note*: This depends on the exact state resolution algorithm used.
-In the original version of the algorithm ``C`` would be in the resolved state, whereas in latter versions this may not be the case.)
+In the original version of the algorithm ``C`` would be in the resolved state, whereas in latter versions the algorithm tries to prioritise the ban over the topic change.)

   Note that this is essentially equivalent to the situation where one server doesn't receive ``C`` at all, and so asks another server for the state of the